We Redesigned Our Website: Here’s What We Learned

 Long before I came to PHOS, I worked in the sales department of a Fortune 500 company.
 Our sales and marketing teams worked together closely to ensure that this $50 million organization, with around 250-300 staff members maintained, and grew, the bottom line year over year.

 From humble beginnings, five years of excellent customer service and focused growth strategies brought unseen, meteoric growth.

-While it made sense to add staff in sales and customer service roles to support the recent upward trajectory, the leaders couldn’t justify scaling the marketing department (if you could call 1 full-time and 1 part-time employee that) as well.
+While it made sense to add staff in sales and customer service roles to support the recent upward trajectory, the leaders couldn’t justify also scaling the marketing department (if you could call 1 full-time and 1 part-time employee that).
 Instead, the marketing department became a “catch-all” for anything even slightly marketing related.

 This is where the trouble started brewing.

 On any given day, this underserved team created flyers, wrote email copy, updated social media, performed website maintenance, designed slide decks, interpreted data, qualified leads, and any other number of marketing-adjacent tasks.

 To say that our marketing team wore a lot of hats is a dramatic understatement.

 This ultimately led to an overworked marketing staff that felt unappreciated, an unhappy sales team that felt they had to pick up the slack if they wanted anything done in on-time, and a broken system that (to my knowledge) persists to this day.

 A problem that could have easily been solved early had organization outsourced its marketing to an expert agency positioned to grow with them.

 There are 2 primary reasons a company might choose to outsource certain business functions: cost and competency.